Few Dominicans haven't tried Locrio de Chicharrón de Cerdo (Rice & Pork Crackling), which we enjoy on special occasions, and love very much.

 - 1 tablespoon mashed garlic

-- ¼ cup pitted olives of your preference
+- ¼ cup pitted green olives, of your preference

-- 1 cup auyama, (West Indian pumpkin), diced
+- 1 cup auyama (kabocha squash), (West Indian pumpkin), diced

 - 1 tablespoon salt